T-Server has a number of prerequisites for deployment. Read through this section before deploying T-Server for Skype for Business.

 - If you are using Microsoft Skype for Business:

-- Ensure you have installed UCMA 5.0 SDK.
-For UCMA 5.0 support, you must ensure that you have installed the Skype for Business Server and the Microsoft 6.0.9319.102 cumulative update for UCMA 5.0.
+- Ensure you have installed UCMA 5.0 Runtime.
+For UCMA 5.0 support, you must ensure that you have installed the Skype for Business Server and applied the latest Microsoft Cumulative server updates as well as the latest UCMA 5.0 Runtime updates.
 See the following pages for more information:

 - If you are using Microsoft Lync 2013:

 - Review Microsoft Patching Policy.

 - UCMA Connector supports two modes: manual and auto-provisioning.
 If you use the auto-provisioning mode, complete the Activating an auto-provisioned application procedure on the host where the Connector will be running.
 See Microsoft documentation for details: